lightning/bolts/04-onion-routing.md

 this onion routing protocol, e.g. via association with an HTLC in a payment channel.

-Error handling for HTLCs with `blinding_point` is particularly fraught, since differences in implementations (or versions) may be leveraged to de-anonymize elements of the blinded path.
+Error handling for HTLCs with `path_key` is particularly fraught, since differences in implementations (or versions) may be leveraged to de-anonymize elements of the blinded path.
 Thus the decision turn every error into `invalid_onion_blinding` which will be converted to a normal